QuickBase/interview-demos/php/README.md

 ## The scenario

-Assume you are working on the admin controls of a product that allows users to set up their own input forms (e.g., how Google Forms, SurveyMonkey, or Quick Base allow you to build a survey with a multiple choice field).
+Assume you are working on the admin controls of a product that allows builders to set up their own input forms (e.g., how Google Forms, SurveyMonkey, or Quick Base allow you to build a survey with a multiple choice field).
 The project is to create a control to modify the properties of a multiple choice field.
 It’s not necessary to have the control actually build a multiple choice field; assume